microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 - `valueChanged` - Fired anytime the map is modified due to a key being added, updated, or removed
 - `clear` - Fired when `clear()` is called to alert clients that all data from the map has been removed

-If client A and client B are both updating the same `SharedMap` and client B triggers a `set` call to update a value, both client A and B's `SharedMap` objects will fire the `valueChanged` event.
+If client A and client B are both updating the same `SharedMap` and client B triggers a `set` call to update a value, both client A and B's local `SharedMap` objects will fire the `valueChanged` event.

 As such, you can use these events in order to keep your application state in sync with all changes various clients are making to the map.